Submitting a Pull Request via GitHub¶

 Using a PR allows developers to easily review and comment on changes, allows easy testing via patches from the System Patches Package, and allows the changes to be easily merged into the project.

-Creating a PR is a relatively straightforward process but we do have a few guidelines and suggestions to follow when submitting contributions:
+Creating a PR is a relatively straightforward process but there are a few guidelines and suggestions to follow when submitting contributions:

-The only exceptions to this are for very minor typo/wording fixes or for FreeBSD-ports package updates that have already been given an OK/green light
+The only exceptions to this are for very minor typo/wording fixes.

 Read through the GitHub documentation on pull requests